wp-plugins/sexybookmarks/trunk/readme.txt

 * 2.3.3 Fix Snipr link.
 Quick fix CSS issue that was being bad.
 * 2.3.4 Small CSS fix for those of you who don't get the "hover" effect on mouseover
 * 2.4 Added Tipd, Tumblr, and PFBuzz to the list
-* 2.4.1 Small CSS fix for anyone having CSS generated content placed in the menu by their theme's stylesheet
+* 2.4.1 Small CSS fix for anyone having CSS generated content placed in the menu by their theme's stylesheet.
+Also fixed validation error for PFBuzz link.